cemreefe/cemreefe.github.io/source/posts/2019/08/24/North Korean Economy, its establishment, its collapse and its present.md

 dollar, respectively.

 The black market also gives way for investment of some kind.
-Gasoline coupons issued by the government at \$30 per gallon are sold for \$32 after increases in gasoline prices to 35\$ and the coupon holders\
-(investors) make profit.
+Gasoline coupons issued by the government at $30 per gallon are sold for $32 after increases in gasoline prices to 35$ and the coupon holders (investors) make profit.

 ## Black market or grey market, what is the difference?